serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 This use case is the most common when you have pre-existing microservices, and you want to wrap them around GraphQL.
 Don't worry; it's easier than you think.

 We'll fetch data from [Twitter's REST API](https://developer.twitter.com/en/docs), but it could very well be your own REST API.
-You'l need to create OAuth tokens [here](https://apps.twitter.com/), OR use these [test account tokens](https://github.com/serverless/serverless-graphql/blob/master/config/security.env.local) for faster setup.
+You'll need to create OAuth tokens [here](https://apps.twitter.com/), OR use these [test account tokens](https://github.com/serverless/serverless-graphql/blob/master/config/security.env.local) for faster setup.

 In this case, we don't need to create tables or mock data because we will be querying real data.
-Let's look at how to resolve `following` field to find list of `Users` being followed.
+Let's look at how to resolve `following` field to find a list of `Users` being followed.
 The `consumerKey`, `consumerSecret` and handle are passed as an input to the `friends/list` API.

 ```yml
 import { OAuth2 } from 'oauth';